 • Unselfish and giving (verse 5)

 • Hopeful and encouraging (verse 7)

 Biblical love is not envious, proud, self-centered, rude, or provoking (1 Corinthians 13:4, 5).

 Without love, the gifts of the Spirit are deemed worthless, and the fruit of the Spirit incomplete (verse 8).
 Christian love is eternal.
 While all else fails, love never fails.
 It is a permanent, unconditional concern for others that results from the indwelling power of the Holy Spirit, rather than from human effort or desire.

 A number of Hebrew and Greek words are used in the Bible to convey the concept of joy.
 In fact, the word “joy” is found more than 150 times in the Bible.

-Joy comes from God as a result of faith and obedience (John 15:10,11; Romans 15:13).
+Joy comes from God as a result of faith and obedience (John 15:10, 11; Romans 15:13).
 The abundance of joy is in direct proportion to the intimacy and steadfastness of a believer’s walk with the Lord.
-Sin in a believer’s life can rob her of joy (Psalm 51:8, 12).
+Sin in a believer’s life can rob joy (Psalm 51:8, 12).
 True joy is evident regardless of circumstances.
-The Spirit-filled believer continues to rejoice even amidst troubles (James 1:2,3).
+The Spirit-filled believer continues to rejoice even amidst troubles (James 1:2, 3).
 Biblical joy is clearly different from earthly, temporal pleasures that are bound to circumstances.

 The purpose of joy is to provide blessing for the believer.
 Joy enables you to enjoy all that God has given — health, family, friends, opportunities, and salvation.
 As you experience true joy, your joy can then be shared with others (Romans 12:15).
 Abundant joy is a fruit of the Holy Spirit for those who walk in faith.